Can't find the answers you are looking for? Feel free to contact us.

 An autopsy , also known as a post-mortem examination, is a specialized surgical procedure used to determine the cause and manner of death.

-An autopsy should be performed as soon as possible to prevent decomposition changes from interfering with the examination results.
+An autopsy should be performed as soon as possible to prevent decomposition changes from interfering with the examination findings.
+However, an autopsy can be performed on embalmed, decomposed, and disinterred bodies with prominent Pathological significance.

 Yes, an autopsy can be performed on an embalmed body.
 However, the chemicals used in the embalming process can interfere with most toxicology analyses.